volcano-sh/volcano/doc/usage/volcano_intro.md

 generate certificate for admission service to communicate with kubernetes API server.

+Alternatively you can also follow the youtube tutorial over [here](https://www.youtube.com/watch?v=hsXXmWSUtyo) to checkout the installation step.

 ```
 #1.
 Install helm plugin
 helm plugin install installer/chart/volcano/plugins/gen-admission-secret